 When kids learn step two, service for others, it will most likely start at home.
 That means it’s helping you.

-Every time you take time for you while others in your house begin to do all those tasks you once heaped on your plate, you reinforce how much you value yourself.
+Every time you take time for yourself while others in your house begin to do all those tasks you once heaped on your plate, you reinforce how much you value yourself.

 Saying no to doing more for them, when they can do it themselves teaches this also.